Cinema for Peace Doves 2024

 Directed by CharlIE Lyons

-an evocative documentary that chronicles the journey of Ban Ki-moon, the 8th UN Secretary-General, from his formative years during the Korean War to his leadership on the global stage, highlighting key moments of his tenure at the UN, such as addressing crises in Haiti, Syria, and West Africa, along with his work on the Paris Climate Accord, women's empowerment, and LGBTQ rights.
+An evocative documentary that chronicles the journey of Ban Ki-moon, the 8th UN Secretary-General, from his formative years during the Korean War to his leadership on the global stage, highlighting key moments of his tenure at the UN, such as addressing crises in Haiti, Syria, and West Africa, along with his work on the Paris Climate Accord, women's empowerment, and LGBTQ rights.

 The Cinema for Peace Dove for The Most Valuable Film of the Year